Kawasaki Ninja ZX-14

 The ZZR1400 or Kawasaki Ninja ZX-14 and ZX-14R (2006–present), is a motorcycle in the Ninja sport bike series from the Japanese manufacturer Kawasaki that was their most powerful sport bike as of 2006.
 It was introduced at the 2005 Tokyo Motor Show and released for the 2006 model year as a replacement for the Kawasaki ZZ-R1200 (2002–2005).
 The ZZR1400 is capable of accelerating from 0-60 mph in 2.5 seconds.
 The top speed is electronically limited to 186 mph as a result of an agreement between the major Japanese and European motorcycle manufacturers.
+Yet while even at a limited top speed, the Kawasaki ZX14 holds 2 notorious titles.
+Those titles being "King of the Quarter Mile" and "Hayabusa Killer."

 The motorcycle was in season 10 of Fifth Gear on October 30, 2006.

 History

 Motorcycle USA road tested the bike in its October 10, 2006 issue and posted the following stock results: